‘Real Housewives Of New Jersey’ Star Jennifer Aydin Tests Positive For Coronavirus

 I’ve been sick for the past 10 days and Monday is when my test came back positive.
 But today is the first day that I’m finally starting to feel better.
 Keeping my kids away has been the hardest and I’m grateful that I have no breathing issues.
 My days haven’t been so bad, aside from a lot of fatigue and sleeping.
 At night is when it’s the worst for me because of the mix of sweating and chills.
 I’m taking my vitamins and drinking hot liquids.
 We’ll all get through this. #staypositive #stayinside #covid19

-Many of her Real Housewives friends and costars commented on her Instagram post to show support and wish her well, including Teresa Giudice, Margaret Josephs, Luann de Lesseps, and Dolores Catania.
+Many of her Real Housewives friends and co-stars commented on her Instagram post to show support and wish her well, including Teresa Giudice, Margaret Josephs, Luann de Lesseps, and Dolores Catania.

-Jennifer’s video received a lot of attention from her supporters.
+Jennifer’s video received plenty of attention from her supporters.
 It was viewed over 187,200 times and generated more than 4,000 comments from concerned fans.

 “So happy to hear you’re feeling better!
 Get well soon!” wrote one fan.